raramama/Device-Detection-2019-With-Packages-Included/react-client/README.md

-Welcome to the Device-Detection Applicaion.
+Welcome to the Device-Detection Application.

 Created by Hanoh Jan.